-The OIP also stated, that SAWA components and connections external to protected buildings have been protected against the screened-in hazards of Order EA-12-049 for the station.
+The OIP also stated that SAWA components and connections external to protected buildings have been protected against the screened-in hazards of Order EA-12-049 for the station.
 Regarding component qualifications, the OIP stated that the SAWA permanently installed equipment shall meet the same qualifications as for the wetwell operation during severe accident conditions.
-Temporary and portable equipment shall be qualified and stored to the same requirements as FLEX equipment as specified in NEI 12-06.
+The OIP further stated that temporary and portable equipment shall be qualified and stored to the same requirements as FLEX equipment as specified in NEI 12-06.
+At BSEP, the SAWA pumps and hoses are stored in the FLEX storage building, which is protected from all the screened-in external hazards.

-The NRC staff reviewed the equipment locations, controls, and instrumentation that are described for SAWA monitoring and control against the guidance in Appendix I to NEI 13-02, Revision 1 and, confirmed that it is consistent.
+The NRC staff reviewed the equipment locations, controls, and instrumentation that are described for SAWA monitoring and control against the guidance in Appendix I to NEI 13-02, Revision 1 and, confirmed that they are consistent.
 This appears to be in accordance with NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01, pending satisfactory resolution of open items, as an acceptable means for implementing applicable requirements of Order EA-13-109.